JNRowe/vim-configs/background.rst

 interesting plugins too.

 So why do I play with it?
 Simple, occasionally people show me some cool thing it can do and I want to play too.
-Also, because for the past two years there has been a constant promise of an Open Source clone floating around.
+Also, because for the past few years there has been a constant promise of an Open Source clone floating around.

-I‘m not sure if a Open Source clone would be enough for me to switch, but I think it would make it plausible.
+I‘m not sure if an Open Source clone would be enough for me to switch, but I think it would make it plausible.
 It might allow me, or someone else, to make a usable ``vi`` mode though(``vintage`` appears to be designed for people who think ``vi`` means “normal or insert”).